opentutor/opentutor-web-client/README.md

 cd cypress && npm run cy:open
 ```

-...then in the cypress browser window, click a spec to run it.
+...then in the cypress browser window, click a spec to run it (or run all).

 ## Releases